davaba86/tpl-python-project/README.md

-# Template - Python Project
+# Template Python Project

 ## Summary

-Often we find ourselves using the same type of environment, and in my case whenever I create Python projects I try to use Docker.
+When working with tech and dealing with complex environments it helps to be organised and structured so its easy to share and find projects.

+Since I often have the need to work on multiple Python projects I decided to have virtual environments and manage them with Make.

 However since I use VSCode with linting, I often need to download packages so that I'm able to use black, boto3 etc.

 You could create one large venv for VSCode to use as the default python interpreter but I find it better to keep envs smaller and not risk of packages colliding with each other.